Trade guide

 What about apprentice labor and 1099 subs?

 We help cost in-house labor to jobs and track subcontractor payments through the year with W-9s on file, so labor cost is accurate and 1099 totals are ready.
-Full 1099 filing support is included on the Shop plan.
+1099 prep is included on the Shop plan: we keep W-9s and payment totals filing-ready all year, and your tax preparer files the forms.

 Do I keep my QuickBooks file?